poiresel/nftworkshop_2022/README.md

 Navigate to https://remix.ethereum.org/

+Step 1.
+Create an account in Metamask or just connect your wallet Step 2.
+Add test coins to MetaMask
+    DM me for some Rinkeby
+Step 4.
+Write a contract on Remix
+Step 5.
+Using NFT.storage (IPFS) to add information to your NFT Step 6.
+Mint an NFT
+Step 7.
+Check your NFT and play with it
+Step 8.
+Transfer it to a friend or just look at it in OpenSea

 # Level 2

 Download Truffle / Ganache / Yarn / NPM
 Locally develop workshop

 # Level 3

 Tie in Metadata (NFT.storage)

+-- Minting and distributed participate  ( wallet addresses )
+-- import your own NFT to your wallet

 # Level 4